Interview day: how to make your own luck

 It’s alright not to know exactly what to expect.
 But it’s not alright to prepare your perfect speech with the perfect answers for the perfect fitting personality – see rule #2.

 Marc wants realness.
 Scare him.
 Make him laugh or cry.
 But do not tell him how creative you are.
 Show him.
-Prove him because he’ll be the judge of that.
+Prove it to him because he’ll be the judge of that.

 #5: No doesn’t always mean no.